Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 By this definition alone, we can assume some potential issues that need to be controlled.
 Ask yourself these questions:

 • How do you monitor comebacks?
-If Technicians are motivated to complete their work quickly, does this produce poor quality?
+If technicians are motivated to complete their work quickly, does this produce poor quality?
 If so, you will have comebacks, reduced CSI, and poor retention.

 • Are your flagged hours set up correctly in your DMS, by op code where possible, and at industry standards?